supervisely-ecosystem/yolov8/train/README.md

 # Overview

+This application now supports different checkpoints from YOLOv8 and YOLOv9 architectures.

-YOLOv8 is a powerful neural network architecture which provides both decent accuracy of predictions and high speed of inference.
-In comparison to YOLOv5, YOLOv8 uses anchor-free head (it allows to speed up non-max suppression (NMS) process), new backbone and new loss functions.
+YOLOv8 is a powerful neural network architecture that provides both decent accuracy of predictions and high speed of inference.
+In comparison to YOLOv5, YOLOv8 uses an anchor-free head (allowing to speed up the non-max suppression (NMS) process), a new backbone, and new loss functions.

+YOLOv9, the latest iteration, builds upon the advancements of YOLOv8 by further improving the model's performance and efficiency.
+It incorporates extended feature extraction techniques, advanced loss functions and optimized training processes for better accuracy and faster inference times.

-This app allows to train YOLOv8 model on selected dataset.
-You can define model checkpoint, data split method, training hyperparameters, data augmentation and many other features related to model training.
-App supports both models pretrained on COCO and models trained on custom datasets.
-Supported task types are object detection, instance segmentation and pose estimation.
+This app allows you to train models using both YOLOv8 and YOLOv9 on a selected dataset.
+You can define model checkpoints, data split methods, training hyperparameters, data augmentation, and many other features related to model training.
+The app supports both models pretrained on COCO or Open Images V7 dataset and models trained on custom datasets.
+Supported task types include object detection, instance segmentation, and pose estimation.

 🔥🔥🔥 Check out our [youtube tutorial](https://youtu.be/Rsr8xWJ6s9I) and the [complete guide in our blog](https://supervisely.com/blog/train-yolov8-on-custom-data-no-code/):